lukegriffith/hugo_site/content/code.md

 # Opensource Contributions

 ## cChoco/cChocoFeature
 At work we had a need to set chocolatey features via DSC, so we could roll out configuration changes to our clients.
-I developed this resource in our branched version of cChoco and worked with Chocolatey Software to merge our newly developed resource back in to the community resource.
+I developed this resource in our branched version of cChoco and worked with Chocolatey Software to merge our newly developed resource back in to the community project.

 Link to merge: [5b57ef4](https://github.com/chocolatey/cChoco/commit/5b57ef464822737679702b07e32897f108e52b37)